What Is Coarse Aggregate?

 D) Classification Of Aggregates Based On Geographical Origin

-Depending on the source of aggregate it can be categories into two types, namely natural aggregates, and manufactured aggregates.
+Depending on the source of aggregate it can be categorized into two types, namely natural aggregates, and manufactured aggregates.

 1. Natural Aggregates

-Natural aggregates are generally found in seashores, riverbanks, and pits mines.
-The natural aggregates can be used in construction work after performing some quality tests.
+Natural aggregates are generally found in seashores, riverbanks, and pit mines.
+Natural aggregates can be used in construction work after performing some quality tests.
 The river sand and gravel are an example of naturally available aggregates.

 2. Manufactured Aggregates

 All aggregates are developed from natural aggregates only.
-But the manufactured aggregates nothing but form of natural aggregate which are given new size and shape which can used for various construction activities.
+But the manufactured aggregates are nothing but forms of natural aggregates which is given new sizes and shape which can be used for various construction activities.